 Other simple tips

 To have a beautiful skin all winter, do not put your spell only in the hands of cosmetology.
 Take care to drink plenty of water.
 If possible, obtain a humidifier to limit the harmful effects of heating on your skin.
-In general, a healthy lifestyle, a healthy diet and a good night’s sleep can do immense good for your skin.
+In general, a healthy lifestyle, a healthy keto diet for weight loss and a good night’s sleep can do immense good for your skin.